 My wife said he could call my husband if wanted.
 He did not want to and refused.

-Review about: Lowes Delivery Service.
+Product or Service Mentioned: Lowes Delivery Service.

 Reason of review: Damaged or defective.